Love Soul: Soul UK Live EP

 Love Soul: Soul UK Live EP is the first EP released by British soul singer Beverley Knight.
 It is composed of three covers of songs originally by Heatwave, Jaki Graham and Princess, with the deluxe iTunes version containing a fourth track, originally by Lewis Taylor.

 The EP was announced for release via Knight's official web site on 20 January 2012.
-It is due for release on 12 February 2012, the same day as "Round and Around", the fourth single from her album Soul UK is released.
+It was released on 12 February 2012, the same day as "Round and Around", the fourth single from her album Soul UK is released.
 A live version of the single is featured as track 2 of the EP.

 Background and production

 The Love Soul: Soul UK Live EP was recorded at Knight's Soul UK album launch event on 7 April 2011, which was held at the Porchester Hall in London.
-Live video performances of the tracks, "Always and Forever" and "Round and Around" were featured on the DVD that accompanied the album.
+Live video performances of the tracks, "Always and Forever" and "Round and Around" were featured on the DVD accompanying the album.
 It is the first time that the live audio version of "Round and Around" has been featured on a Beverley Knight release, whereas "Say I'm Your Number One" was left off the DVD release of the album.
 The iTunes version of the EP features an extra track, a live version of Lewis Taylor's "Damn".

 Promotion

-Knight performed the "Always and Forever" on Lorraine on 9 February 2012 in promotion of the EP.
+Knight performed the "Always and Forever" on Lorraine on 9 February 2012 to promote the EP.
 She was also interviewed about the EP on Loose Women on 14 February 2012.